kevinfunk/bootstrap/docs/Sub-Theming.md

 There are several different variations on how to accomplish this task, but this topic will focus on the two primarily and most common ways.

-{.alert.alert-warning} **Warning** You should never modify any theme or sub-theme that is packaged and released from Drupal.org, such as Drupal Bootstrap.
+You should never modify any theme or sub-theme that is packaged and released from Drupal.org, such as Drupal Bootstrap.
 If you do, all changes you have made will be lost once that theme is updated.
-Instead, you should create a subtheme from one of the provided starterkits (this is considered a best practice).
+Instead, you should create a sub-theme from one of the provided starterkits (this is considered a best practice).
 Once you've done that, you can override CSS, templates, and theme processing.

 #### Choose a Starterkit {#starterkit}